Ziamor/Arcana-Compiler/README.md

 ## Introduction

-Arcana is an object-oriented, high-level programming language designed for clarity, conciseness and type safety, aiming to identify and resolve as many errors as possible during compilation.
+Arcana is an object-oriented, type-safe, high-level programming language designed to strike a delicate balance between clarity, conciseness, and practicality, aiming to identify and resolve as many errors as possible during compilation.
 It follows a modern syntax and design, taking inspiration from languages, such as C#, Java, Swift, Rust and Kotlin.